Leadership & Governance

 The code outlines the expected behaviours of the WOA EXCO and NOA leadership.

 Is important to ensure the NOA can be sustained and have a strong legacy.
 Therefore, you should think ahead and identify and nurture potential future leaders.

 2. Good Governance

-Is an essential tool for good governance.
+If your NOA is an independent legal entity, a Constitution is an essential tool for good governance.
 WOA has produced a template NOA Constitution as a guideline.
 Constitutions should be reviewed and updated at least once every four years.

 Annual General Meetings